-Land use rights may be permanent or temporary, alienable or inalienable, subject to payment or free of charge.
+Land use rights may be permanent36 or temporary,37 alienable or inalienable, subject to payment or free of charge.
 A land user may sell, mortgage or otherwise dispose of its land use rights received from the state (limitations apply to farmland).
 Land use rights may be mortgaged or encumbered in other ways.
-However, in all cases, the title to land held under land use rights (as opposed to privately owned land) belongs to the state and it cannot be sold or otherwise disposed of by the title holder without the consent of the state.
-However, a land use holder may "buy out" its land use rights from the state and it will then have the right to dispose of its rights to that land plot without the state's prior consent (although it must notify the state about the disposal).
-In the event of a right holder's liquidation, its legal successor will keep the land use rights until they expire.
-The holder of the land use rights must pay rent to the state based on a land use agreement (usually on a quarterly basis).
+However, in all cases, the title to land held under land use rights (as opposed to privately owned land) belongs to the state and it cannot be sold or otherwise disposed

-&lt;sup>34The Land Code of the Republic of Kazakhstan dated 20 June 2003.

-&lt;sup>35Local legal entities with foreign ownership exceeding 50% cannot own farmland.
+34 The Land Code of the Republic of Kazakhstan dated 20 June 2003.
+35 Local legal entities with foreign ownership exceeding 50% cannot own farmland.

-&lt;sup>36Only state legal entities of Kazakhstan can hold land under the right of permanent use.
+36 Only state legal entities of Kazakhstan can hold land under the right of permanent use.

-&lt;sup>37Temporary land use rights may be short term (up to five years) or long term (from five to 49 years).
+37 Temporary land use rights may be short-term (up to five years) or long-term (from five to 49 years).